slavabez/typescript-fullstack-starter/README.md

 # typescript-fullstack-starter
-Full stack started with Typescript, Node and ReactJS
+Full stack starter with Typescript, Node and ReactJS